exercism/c/exercises/practice/pig-latin/.approaches/strchr-strstr-strtok/content.md

 }
 ```

-This approach starts by defining the maximum expected length of the beginning part of the word that will be moved to the end of the word.
+This approach starts by defining the maximum expected length of the beginning part of the word that will be moved to the end of the word (the suffix).
-It then defines the maximum expected length of the input string into the `translate` function, based on the test input.
+It then defines the maximum expected length of the input string passed into the `translate` function, based on the test input.

 A space is defined as the delimiter between words.
 Then vowels are defined both without and with a `y`.